-The Chapter Job Board is a free service for ACC Greater Philadelphia member companies where in-house attorney job postings can be listed and viewed by any chapter member.
+The Chapter Job Board is a free service for ACC Greater Philadelphia member companies where LOCAL in-house attorney job postings can be listed and viewed by any chapter member.
 Our goal with this page is to help connect chapter members and companies with each other in the job search process.

 Postings may not explicitly or implicitly discriminate on the basis of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, matriculation, political affiliation, disability, source of income, or place of residence or business, or any other factor prohibited by applicable law.

 POSITION: Labor Relations and Employment Counsel

 FOR DETAILS AND TO APPLY: Interested applicants can submit their CVs, etc. to email@example.com

 The Labor Relations and Employment Counsel will work closely with and report directly to the Senior VP of HR and manage and represent the Company in all matters related to labor relations including, among other things, negotiating all collective bargaining agreements (including new agreements and renewals), settling grievances, investigations and all other matters regarding unionized employees.
 In addition, the position will provide day-to-day general specialist support in a very wide variety of employment compliance and HR-related matters.
 Click here for the full job description.

 LOCATION: Reading, PA

 FOR DETAILS AND TO APPLY: https://jobs.enersys.com/job/Reading-Associate-Corporate-Counsel-%28HYBRID%29-PA-19605/984884101/